 In 1996, he was awarded the Anti-Defamation League’s Distinguished Jurisprudence Award.
 The award was established to recognize individuals in the legal community who have exhibited humanitarian concerns, and whose everyday actions exemplify the principals on which the Anti-Defamation League was founded.

 In 1999, Cotchett was inducted by the State Bar of California to the Litigation Trial Lawyers Hall of Fame.
 This award is given to professionals who have excelled as trial lawyers and whose careers exemplify the highest values and professional attainment.

 In 2000, the University of California Hastings College of Law opened the Cotchett Center for Advocacy recognizing Cotchett as one of its outstanding graduates.
 Chief Justice Ronald M. George of the California Supreme Court and Associate Justice Anthony Kennedy of the U.S. Supreme Court honored Cotchett as speakers at the Founder's Day dedication of the center.
-In November of 2006, Notre Dame de Namur University in Belmont, California dedicated the Joseph W. Cotchett Business Lab for students.
+In 2006, Notre Dame de Namur University in Belmont, California dedicated the Joseph W. Cotchett Business Lab for students.

 In March of 2000, Cotchett was named to the California State Parks Commission by Governor Gray Davis.
 The commission establishes general policies for the guidance of the Parks Department in the administration, protection and development of the 260 state parks in the system.
 He served as Chairperson in 2002-2003.